BNSSG Training Hub

 Example job description for independent employed MHPs (IEMHPs):

-Produced by Amy Chrzanowski, our Mental Health Profession Lead, this job description offers a role summary, lists the role’s duties, and provides a template person specification.
+Produced by Amy Chrzanowski, our previous Mental Health Profession Lead, this job description offers a role summary, lists the role’s duties, and provides a template person specification.

 To read it, please click here.